JamesWoolfenden/terraform-github-team/README.md

 ## Introduction

-This module creat, manages and populates the Github team.
+Use this module to create, manage and populates a Github team.

 ## Usage